-- Incidents that may affect the safety of airport users, including those arising from terrorist threat.
+Incidents that may affect the safety of airport users, including those arising from terrorist threat.

-Airports managed by Ferrovial comply with international regulations on security.
+Airports that Ferrovial helps to manage comply with international regulations on security.

 In addition, they have introduced the best practices from the MATRA (Multi-Agency Threat and Risk Assessment) process, which is a mechanism endorsed by public institutions (TRANSEC programme), based on collaboration and the exchange of information between different agencies (government departments, local authorities, emergency services, the police).